soffes/blog/published/2010-08-17-hello-internet-iphone-screens/hello-internet-iphone-screens.markdown

 ---
-title: "Hello Internet: iPhone Screens"
+tags:
+- video
+- hello-internet
-categories: video hello-internet apple
+- apple
 ---

+# Hello Internet: iPhone Screens

 My thoughts on iPhone screens and overall design, as well as my first experience with my new iPhone 4.